-- a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 002/2018. - b) The testing of donors by the establishment or a third party on behalf of the establishment is carried out in accordance with the requirements of Directions 002/2018. - c) In cases other than autologous donors, donor selection is carried out by authorised personnel and signed and reviewed by a qualified health professional.

-- d) There is a system in place either at the establishment or at a third party acting on its behalf to record results of donor selection and associated tests. - e) Testing of donor samples is carried out using CE marked diagnostic tests. - f) Samples taken for donor testing are clearly labelled with the time and place the sample was taken and a unique donor identification code.

-GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail.
+- a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 003/2010. - c) In cases other than autologous donors, donor selection is carried out by authorised personnel and signed and reviewed by a qualified health professional. - d) There is a system in place either at the establishment or at a third party acting on its behalf to record results of donor selection and associated tests. - f) Samples taken for donor testing are clearly labelled with the time and place the sample was taken and a unique donor identification code. - GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail. - a) There is a donor identification system which assigns a unique code to each donation and to each of the products associated with it. - b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom.

-- a) There is a donor identification system which assigns a unique code to each donation and to each of the products associated with it. - b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom. - c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa. - d) The requirements of the Single European Code are adhered to as set out in Directions 002/2018.
+c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa.